India's farmers vow to continue protests after Delhi violence | DW | 28.01.2021

 The farmers have camped outside Delhi for over two months, demanding the repeal of three agriculture laws passed by Prime Minister Narendra Modi's government.

-"What was projected and witnessed by the public was orchestrated," said the Samyukta Kisan Morcha, a united front of farmers' unions.
+"What was projected and witnessed by the public was orchestrated," said the Samyukta Kisan Morcha, an umbrella body of farmers' unions.
 The group also condemned the police brutality unleashed on protesters.

-In September 2020, Prime Minister Modi's Hindu nationalist government passed three controversial agriculture bills aimed at liberalizing the country's farm sector.
+In September 2020, Prime Minister Modi's Hindu nationalist government passed three controversial agriculture bills aimed at liberalizing the country's farming sector.

-The laws were hailed as a watershed moment by the ruling Bharatiya Janata Party (BJP), which claimed that farmers would now be free to sell crops anywhere and to anyone they like, including to big corporations, instead of at government-regulated wholesale markets that pay a minimum support price (MSP) for certain produce.
+The laws were hailed as a watershed moment by the ruling Bharatiya Janata Party (BJP), which claimed farmers would now be free to sell crops anywhere and to anyone they liked, including big corporations, instead of at government-regulated wholesale markets that pay a minimum support price (MSP) for certain produce.

 The protesting farmers argue that they have always had the freedom to sell anywhere in the country.